 We want dogs to bark, because thats what they do!
 We want them to notify us of any visitors, welcome or otherwise, to the house, or when they want to go outside to the toilet or if something else is wrong.
 However, when your dog barks and doesn’t stop when YOU want them to, it […]Read more

 Dogs can suffer from fears and phobias of many things, and can react in many different ways, from running away and hiding to showing aggressive behaviour.
 A dog can react in an irrational manner when it is experiencing extreme fears or anxiety.
 They can also develop seemingly irrational fears towards virtually anything, so I will […]Read more

-This behaviour tends to be inadvertently reinforced unknowingly by owners when the dog is still a puppy.
-Owners love the attention and excitement that their puppy shows them when they come home, or come downstairs first thing in the morning, so they reward their dog for all this excitement and jumping up.
-When their little […]Read more
+This behaviour tends to be inadvertently reinforced unknowingly by owners when their dog is still a puppy.
+Owners love the attention and excitement that their puppy shows them when they come home, or come downstairs first thing in the morning, so they reward their dog for all this excitement and jumping up with praise, reward, […]Read more

 Separation Anxiety is simply a collective term for a range of behaviours performed by a dog due to not being able to cope when left alone.
 This anxiety can cause dogs to bark constantly; lose bladder and bowel control; attempts to escape by chewing through doors or even walls!
 It can also lead to more […]Read more

 Resource guarding can be towards anything that your dog considers valuable, from a favourite toy; the sofa; your bed; food or even YOU!
 Resource guarding is exactly as the name suggests, protecting a valuable resource by displaying aggressive behaviour.
 The levels of aggressive behaviour can vary, from a dog eating faster when someone approaches their […]Read more